ReachPW/ReachPW_Public/docs/manual/gameplay.md

 * Same as Rod of Autobuff, but needs to be configured on which spells to buff.

 ## Book of Quick Cast
-* This brings up a "NWN2 Quick Cast" widget.
+* This brings up a "NWN2-like Quick Cast" widget.

 ### Auto Sell Marker / Bags
 * These can be used to quickly sell your items at merchants.
 * Use the widget to toggle if a container is marked for "auto sell" or not.

+### Recall Potion
+* Single use potions that return you to Warden's End.

 ### Recall Stone
 * This is for teleporting.